 • 1 Tbsp toasted sesame oil (plus more for coating your hands)

-• 1 Tbsp miso (any type of miso works)
+• 1 Tbsp miso (any type works)

 • coarse sea salt (for sprinkling)